tubepress/tubepress/readme.txt

 * All classes use dependency injection via Crafty
 * jQuery 1.2.6 or higher is now required (built-in for WordPress users)
 * Multiple galleries on a single page now behave correctly with "normal" player
-* Dynamically load JavaScript libraries as needed (Prototype, Shadowbox, etc) (closes Ticket #56)
+* Dynamically load JavaScript libraries as needed (Prototype, Shadowbox, etc) (closes issue 56)
 * All JavaScript is now unobtrusive
 * Can now use modal players (e.g. Shadowbox) in a TubePress shortcode
 * Removed extra HTML comments and whitespace.
 Galleries now use about 16% less bandwidth.
 * CSS will stay valid for multiple galleries on a single page
 * CSS classes now have sensible names (renamed some classes)
-* Updated Italian translation thanks to Gianni Diurno (closes Ticket #83)
+* Updated Italian translation thanks to Gianni Diurno (closes issue 83)
-* Fixed bug that affected some PHP installations with PEAR installed (closes Ticket #84)
+* Fixed bug that affected some PHP installations with PEAR installed (closes issue 84)
 * Fixed bug that blocked WordPress plugin's "database nuke" functionality
 * Removed GreyBox as a player location due to its inability to display inline content
-* Version bump for ShadowBox (closes Ticket #77)
+* Version bump for ShadowBox (closes issue 77)
-* popup.php has been removed and replaced with JavaScript functionality (closes Ticket #76)
+* popup.php has been removed and replaced with JavaScript functionality (closes issue 76)
-* Better control over pagination visibility for multi-page galleries (closes Ticket #93)
+* Better control over pagination visibility for multi-page galleries (closes issue 93)
 * Removed GreyBox and LightWindow as players
 * Graceful failure for videos that are unavailable

 = 1.7.2 =

-* Fullscreen playback now available in embedded player (closes Ticket #64)
+* Fullscreen playback now available in embedded player (closes issue 64)
 * Created "YouTube Feed" options category.
 Moved some of the advanced options into this category.
-* Added ability to exclude non-embeddable videos (closes Ticket #69)
+* Added ability to exclude non-embeddable videos (closes issue 69)
 * Added jscolor HTML color picker for embedded player colors
-* Fixed bug where debugging mode threw a fatal error (closes Ticket #80)
+* Fixed bug where debugging mode threw a fatal error (closes issue 80)
 * Fixed bug where random video sort order would throw a fatal error
 * Added ability to toggle display of title/rating before video starts playing
-* Now using version 2.0 of YouTube gdata API (closes Ticket #68)
+* Now using version 2.0 of YouTube gdata API (closes issue 68)

 = 1.7.1 =

 * Drastically improved class loading mechanism (uses several thousand less system calls)
-* Added Italian translation thanks to Gianni Diurno (closes Ticket #75)
+* Added Italian translation thanks to Gianni Diurno (closes issue 75)
 * Minified Shadowbox JS source using YUI Compressor
-* Fixed critical bug that broke embedded YouTube player on IE7 (closes Ticket #73)
+* Fixed critical bug that broke embedded YouTube player on IE7 (closes issue 73)
 * Fixed minor bug in normal player where embedded player would shift by a few pixels after user clicked a thumbnail

 = 1.7.0 =
-* Option to initialize TubePress options in WordPress (closes Ticket #52)
+* Option to initialize TubePress options in WordPress (closes issue 52)
-* Now works with PHP <= 5.1.0 again (closes Ticket #59 and Ticket #67)
+* Now works with PHP <= 5.1.0 again (closes issue 59 and issue 67)
-* Links to popup.php are drastically shorter, which avoids a 404 on some webservers (closes Ticket #55)
+* Links to popup.php are drastically shorter, which avoids a 404 on some webservers (closes issue 55)
-* Added German translation thanks to Pascal Berger (closes Ticket #58)
+* Added German translation thanks to Pascal Berger (closes issue 58)
-* Option to play videos in HD (closes Ticket #33)
+* Option to play videos in HD (closes issue 33)
-* Option to show custom video in embedded player on page load while using "normal" player (closes Ticket #26)
+* Option to show custom video in embedded player on page load while using "normal" player (closes issue 26)

 = 1.6.9 =
 * TubePress Pro is now available!
 Use TubePress anywhere that runs PHP
-* Default thumbmail URL now uses "default.jpg" (closes Ticket #47)
+* Default thumbmail URL now uses "default.jpg" (closes issue 47)
 * Fixed bug that resulted in inability to paginate past the first page of a multi-page gallery.
 * Version bump for Net_URL to Net_URL2
 * Version bump for HTTP_Request to HTTP_Request2